sl-design-system/components/website/src/categories/components/popover/usage.md

 When you want to provide more context or detailed information about an element.

 ### Interactive Elements
 Use popovers for actions or interactions related to an element.
-For example: a “More” button revealing additional actions for a task (e.g., edit, delete).
+For instance, a scenario where a user hovers over an image thumbnail.
+A popover could appear, displaying additional details about the image, such as its title, description, and tags.

 </section>